2010 Kia Rio5 Reviews

 Created with a European-inspired exterior, the Rio5 features a black mesh grille and swept-back headlights.
-The wheel well openings have a sculpted design, and its equipped with body-colored mirrors.
-The Rio5 is 158 inches long and 66.7 inches wide; its longer than the Yaris and Aveo5 but shorter than the Fit.
+The wheel well openings have a sculpted design, and it's equipped with body-colored mirrors.

 The Rio5 can seat up to five and has a 60/40-split folding rear bench.
 The Rio5 SX has chrome dashboard accents and red stitching on the steering wheel, gearshift knob and door panels.
-A USB connector is now standard in both the LX and SX; redesigned gauge clusters for the radio and climate controls are also new.
+A USB connector is standard.

 Under the Hood

 The Rio comes fairly well equipped with safety features.